batuhanbural/Social-Media-Automation/README.md

 `login()` : Use for login to your account.

 `get_main_page()` : Use for reach the home page of instagram.
--If you don't use this code wou can get some errors.
+- If you don't use this code wou can get some errors.

 `reply_message()` : Use for add targets to message list.

 `send_message()` : Use for send message to tagets.

 ```python